CLARITY Act Stalls as Senate Postpones Thursday’s Markup Following Coinbase Backlash

 — Senator Cynthia Lummis (@SenLummis) January 15, 2026

 For more context, there were stricter regulations related to yield-bearing crypto-assets.
-The new crypto bill is set to prohibit firms like Coinbase from offering some kind of reward to users.
+The new crypto bill is set to prohibit firms like Coinbase from offering any kind of reward to users.
 This is in line with restrictions mentioned in the GENIUS Act.

 The changes listed above did not go well with companies that consider yield programs the key to innovation and competition in the digital asset industry.